CHUM-FM: History

-On June 22, 2018, the station underwent a major rebranding as part of an effort to appeal more strongly to women, including a new logo (amending its brand to CHUM 104.5, as opposed to 104.5 CHUM FM), a generally hotter music direction, as well as a stronger emphasis on social media and community interaction.
+On June 22, 2018, the station relaunched as CHUM 104.5.
+The rebranding was intended to appeal more strongly towards women 25–54, and accompanied by a stronger emphasis on social media content and community interaction.

 Programming

-CHUM's current host lineup includes Marilyn Denis, Jamar "J. Niice" McNeil, Richie Favalaro, Ashley Greco, Meredith Shaw, Ruby Carr, Taylor Kaye, and Aiko Iwashita.
+CHUM-FM's current host lineup includes Marilyn Denis, David Corey, Jamar "J. Niice" McNeil, Ashley Greco, Josie Dye, Ruby Carr, Taylor Kaye, Peter Kash, and Aiko Iwashita.

-Marilyn Denis and Jamar
+The Marilyn Denis Show

-CHUM's morning show was hosted by Roger Ashby and Marilyn Denis for 32 years.
+CHUM-FM's morning show was hosted by Roger Ashby and Marilyn Denis for 32 years.
 The show originally featured Rick Hodge as an additional host until he resigned in 2008; after Hodge's resignation, Darren B. Lamb became a co-host, until he too resigned in September 2015.
 On July 16, 2018, the show returned to three people with the addition of Jamar "J. Niice" McNeil branded as "Roger and Marilyn with Jamar".
-On October 25, 2018, Ashby announced that he would retire from the morning show effective December 6, after 50 years with CHUM-AM-FM.
-As of January 2019, the show is now branded as "Marilyn Denis and Jamar" (McNeil taking over Ashby’s seat as co-host), and Marilyn Denis as host.
+On October 25, 2018, Ashby announced that he would retire from the morning show effective December 6, after 50 years with CHUM-AM and CHUM-FM.
+In January 2019, the show would be rebranded as "Marilyn Denis and Jamar" (McNeil taking over Ashby's seat as co-host), and Marilyn Denis as host.
+In June 2024, McNeil would move to afternoons, and the morning show would be renamed "The Marilyn Denis Show."
+After a summer of guest hosts, David Corey, the former program director of CHUM-FM, was introduced as Denis' new co-host in September.

 HD Radio

 On July 4, 2017, CHUM-FM launched HD Radio multi-casting services.
-The HD1 sub-channel carried the same programming as the standard analog frequency, while the HD2 sub-channel carried a simulcast of sister station CFRB (Newstalk 1010), and the HD3 sub-channel carried a simulcast of CHUM-AM (TSN Radio 1050).
+The HD1 sub-channel carried the same programming as the standard analog frequency, while the HD2 sub-channel carried a simulcast of sister station CFRB, and the HD3 sub-channel carried a simulcast of CHUM.
 As of Spring 2018, CHUM-FM is no longer broadcasting in HD, with the sub-channels moving to sister station CKFM-FM.